mcrawford2/random.wheel.generator/README.md

-# App summary: A random wheel generator that takes user inputs, records them in a list, then outputs one randomly selected input.
+# A random wheel generator that takes user inputs, records them in a list, then outputs one randomly selected input.

 # What the app does
 1. program asks to create a wheel